DukeAtreides/seekonkucc_CommunionClass/Handouts/Works_of_Mercy.md

 ### Repentance
 - `Ashes` are a symbol of `sacrifice`, `repentance`, and `humility`.
 The minister will put ashes on our foreheads on `Ash Wednesday`, which is this coming Wednesday.
 - `Repentance` means going from doing the wrong thing to doing the right thing.
+- Another word for doing the wrong thing is `sin`.
+We need to repent of our `sin`.
 - When we repent, we ask God to `forgive` us of things we've done wrong.
 - `Humility`, or being humble, means not thinking you are better than other people even if you are really good at something.
 - When thinking of `humility`, think of the `Mirror Rule`: